smartiniOnGitHub/fastify-healthcheck/README.md

 - `healthcheckUrlAlwaysFail`, to always return failure responses (useful to test failure responses)
 - `exposeUptime`, to return even Node.js process uptime (by default disabled)
 - `underPressureOptions`, for options to send directly to under-pressure
+- `schemaOptions`, for options to use for route schema (no default value provided)

 Under the hood, the healthcheck status is determined by the [@fastify/under-pressure](https://www.npmjs.com/package/@fastify/under-pressure) plugin,